Learn About LIHEAP in North Dakota

 With utility assistance in ND, residents who have trouble paying their heating bills can find relief.
 Since these bills typically increase in the winter, the program assists residents mostly during these colder months.
 Applicants who meet the program’s eligibility guidelines can be provided with financial assistance for their homes, whether these homes are rented or owned.
 Low-income residents should review the benefits provided by the program and the qualifications to receive these benefits if they are struggling to pay for energy.
 To find out more about heating assistance and other benefits the program offers eligible residents, review the information below.

-Types of LIHEAP Energy Assistance in North Dakota
+Learn About Types of LIHEAP Energy Assistance in North Dakota

 The North Dakota Low Income Home Energy Assistance Program is mainly focused on providing financial assistance to low-income households during the brutally cold winter months throughout the state.
 Funds allocated to beneficiaries through the program may also be used for minor repairs to furnaces or other heating elements within the homes.
 Residents may be provided with financial assistance to pay for: